-- 1. A summary (more details below) - 2.
-Lingering questions/ideas (more details below) - 3.
-Practicum updates (see questions below) - 1.
-Reading Summary: Thoughtfully prepare one of the following types of documents that shows your
+- 1. A summary (more details below)

+- 2. Lingering questions/ideas (more details below)

+- 3. Practicum updates (see questions below)

+1. Reading Summary: Thoughtfully prepare one of the following types of documents that shows your understanding of the readings.

-• What were the 2-3 big ideas in the reading?
+What were the 2-3 big ideas in the reading?
 Why are they important?
 How can I use them in my work?
 What questions do I still have?